JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 DS: color output of image to height of bump

-NS: yes  So we added a  extra layer of normal mapping

-NS: on top of  what was there originally
+NS:  yes  So we added a  extra layer of normal mapping  on top of  what was there originally

 JR: ok i have it